MILE: A Mechanically Isomorphic Hand Exoskeleton and Visuotactile Robotic Hand for Data Collection in Dexterous Manipulation: System Performance Evaluation

 \subsubsection{Setup}

-All experiments use a 12-camera FZMotion MoCap System with sub-millimeter positional noise and approximately \(0.2^\circ\) angular noise at hand scale.
-Rigid marker constellations are attached to corresponding links of the MILE exoskeleton and the MILE-Tac hand.
-The MoCap measurements serve as ground truth.
-Figure~\ref{fig:MoCap Environment} illustrates the camera arrangement and marker placements.
+All experiments use a 12-camera FZMotion mocap system.
+Rigid marker constellations are attached to the corresponding rigid exoskeleton links, and the resulting mocap-derived link orientations are used to construct joint-angle references characterizing exoskeleton-link motion.